Blue Jays and the Great American Backyard Bird Count

 Changes In Bird Populations and Habitats

-The Great American Backyard Bird Count is one of the events included on my Unique February Holidays Calendar.
-It causes me to remember that I have not seen a Blue Jay in several years, although the bird is historically a resident of Ohio.
+The Great American Backyard Bird Count is an event that causes me to remember that I have not seen a Blue Jay in several years, although the bird is historically a resident of Ohio.

 Ohio bird watchers report seeing Blue Jays in our large metro parks that include sizable forests within our city and county limits.
 This year, for the February bird count sponsored by the Audubon Society, participants will likely become excited by any of these jays seen on their own properties.

 A bird watcher is defined as a person that travels at least a mile away from home to view birds but this requirement in not necessary for the backyard bird count.
 Pull out some binoculars and a camera and collect photos of as many different birds as possible.
 You might want to send some of them as entries into the photo contest connected with the bird counting event.

 In elementary school I learned that Blue Jays are loud-mouths and very rude bullies.
 Having never seen one, I had no frame of reference.
 Cardinals I knew; Jays, I did not.

 In To Kill a Mockingbird, attorney Attitcus Finch tells his son Jem:

 Shoot all the blue jays you want, if you can hit 'em, but remember it's a sin to kill a mockingbird.

 Miss Maudie explains the statement to Jem's sister, Scout:

 Mockingbirds don't do one thing but make music for us to enjoy.
 They don't eat up people's gardens, don't nest in corncribs, they don't do one thing but sing their hearts out for us.
 That's why it's a sin to kill a mockingbird.

 So why would it be acceptable to kill the jay?
 They must to much more than sing and what they do must make people angry - unless their songs are just loud and ugly and disrupt life.